AloysAugustin/gpioconfig/README.md

 + `4` for pins number (33, 34)
 + `5` for pins number (31, 32)
 + `6` for pins number (29, 30)

+You can have a look at the `example.py` script, that runs a command if a given pair is connected, and a different one otherwise.